 Students will need A level Music to enter a university or college to study Music.
 It can also be an exceptionally rewarding support subject and is compatible with a wide range of other disciplines.
 Candidates will be expected to involve themselves in a range of extra-curricular musical activities in School.
 Music A level can be a wonderful opportunity for academic and creative development within the same subject.

-Heads of Department: Mrs A Clouter (Girls), Mr D Lawson (Boys).
+Heads of Department: Mr D Harris (Girls), Mr D Lawson (Boys)

 Board: Eduqas A level Syllabus Code: A660PA or A660PB

 Areas of Study will vary between examination boards:

 - AoS1: The Western Classical Tradition; particularly the development of the Symphony from 1750-1900) – set work Symphony No. 104 in D major, ‘London’ (Haydn), Symphony No. 4 (Mendelssohn)